 “Leopold Conservation Award recipients are at the forefront of a movement by America’s farmers and ranchers to simultaneously achieve economic and environmental success,” said Kevin McAleese, Sand County Foundation President and Chief Executive Officer.

 The first Utah Leopold Conservation Award recipient was selected in 2007.
-Ercanbrack Livestock of Coalville received the award in 2018.
+JY Ferry & Son, Inc. of Corinne received the award in 2019.

 THE LEOPOLD CONSERVATION AWARD PROGRAM

 The Leopold Conservation Award is a competitive award that recognizes landowner achievement in voluntary conservation.
 Sand County Foundation presents the award in California, Colorado, Kansas, Kentucky, Missouri, Montana, Nebraska, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Wisconsin, and in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont). www.leopoldconservationaward.org

 Sand County Foundation inspires and enables a growing number of private landowners to ethically manage natural resources in their care, so future generations have clean and abundant water, healthy soil to support agriculture and forestry, plentiful habitat for wildlife and opportunities for outdoor recreation. www.sandcountyfoundation.org

 The Utah Farm Bureau is the largest general farm and ranch organization in the state with more than 34,000 member families.
 Its mission is to inspire all Utah families to connect, succeed and grow through the miracle of agriculture.
 It strives to bring value to every citizen and community through love of God, family, country, and the land through political action, education and informational means. www.utahfarmbureau.org